Boxing vs. Muay Thai: Who Would Win?

 An indisputable fact is that boxers are the best punchers in the world.
 Other sports like Muay Thai use the same set of punches- straights, hooks, and uppercuts, but are light years away from the proficiency of boxers.

-The other aspect that distinguishes Muay Thai from other striking arts is the clinch.
+Another aspect distinguishing Muay Thai from other striking arts is the clinch.
 As the judges handsomely reward throws and sweeps, fighters use them extensively.
-In boxing, the referee quickly separates the clinch, and there are strict rules about what is allowed during the clinch.

 Footwork